openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 kubectl get pods
 ```

 The following output is displayed.
-The new replica is displayed as running.
+The new replica state displays as running.

 ```
 NAME                                                             READY     STATUS    RESTARTS   AGE